-- 6) The ETR Strategy Team will provide regional ETRs within 12 hours of the start of restoration for storms expected to last 48 hours or less, and the global ETR and any available regional ETRs within 24 hours for storms expected to last greater than 48 hours - 7) For storms expected to last less than three days, a restoration work plan will be established by the ETR Strategy Team and implemented by the Divisions Operating Team until 90% of customers are restored.
+- c) Damage assessment messaging has been developed for automated notifications and outage map display, Custom messaging may be used during the damage assessment period as well - 6) The ETR Strategy Team will provide regional ETRs within 12 hours of the start of restoration for storms expected to last 48 hours or less, and the global ETR and any available regional ETRs within 24 hours for storms expected to last greater than 48 hours. - 7) For storms expected to last less than three days, a restoration work plan will be established by the ETR Strategy Team and implemented by the Divisions Operating Team until 90% of customers are restored.
 At this point, weather multiplier ETRs will then be utilized for any new outage calls. - 8) For storms expected to last three days or greater, once the initial restoration work plan has been established, the Division Operating Team will update ETRs on outage cases.
-Each work day by 2200hrs, Division Operating Team and ETR Strategy Team will: - a) Review which customers will not be restored by the end of day - i) These customers will be prioritized on the following day work plan. - b) Establish the next day ETR work plan - This includes customers that will be restored by one or more time periods the next day - 9) This process of updating the work plan daily will continue until 90% of restoration is accomplished. - 10) ETR strategy will be discussed with the Public Information Officer, Escalation Manager and Corporate Communication Manager in order to ensure all customer facing organizations are aware of the projected restoration strategy - 11) Once a work-plan has been developed: - The Division Operating Team will divide all jobs into work-plan ETR buckets based on crews available and customers out - b) Work plan ETRs may be assigned per day, twice a day, etc. depending on the length of restoration.
+Each work day by 2200hrs, Division Operating Team and ETR Strategy Team will: - a) Review which customers will not be restored by the end of day - i) These customers will be prioritized on the following day work plan - b) Establish the next day ETR work plan - i) This includes customers that will be restored by one or more time periods the next day - 9) This process of updating the work plan daily will continue until 90% of restoration is accomplished. - 10) ETR strategy will be discussed with the Public Information Officer, Escalation Manager and Corporate Communication Manager in order to ensure all customer facing organizations are aware of the projected restoration strategy. - 11) Once a work-plan has been developed: - a) The Division Operating Team will divide all jobs into work-plan ETR buckets based on crews available and customers out - b) Work plan ETRs may be assigned per day, twice a day, etc. depending on the length of restoration.
 For example: - i) Bucket 1 Monday midnight - ii) Bucket 2 Tuesday 8 AM - iii) Bucket 3 Tuesday 4 PM - iv) Bucket 4 Tuesday midnight - 12) Customer ETR lists will be pulled by the Division Operating Team and sent to the Communications Technology Coordinator, Escalation Manager and Corporate Communication Manager.
-Targeted messaging scripts will be updated with new ETR data, and sent to customers via all platforms as per customer preference - a) Communications Technology Group will send out targeted texts, emails and place calls - b) Call Center Representatives will be provided ETR data, which will facilitate accurate communication of restoration information with customers - Major Accounts and External Affairs will also be provided this data in order to communicate with key stakeholders and escalate any potential issues or customer needs
+Targeted messaging scripts will be updated with new ETR data, and sent to customers via all platforms as per customer preference. - a) Communications Technology Group will send out targeted texts, emails and place calls - b) Call Center Representatives will be provided ETR data, which will facilitate accurate communication of restoration information with customers